sainioan/DatabaseApplication2020/README.md

   and rating from scale 1-5 on each book.
 * Users can enter the books they wish to read to their personal reading list
 * Users can enter the books they are currently reading to their currently reading list.
+* Users can update the current page number of the books they are currently reading.
 * Users can delete books from their (books-to-read) reading list as well as from their current reading list.
 * Users can view data about how many books various app users have read.